howardyclo/Digestant/README.md

 - Python 3.x

 ## Setup
-- Recommend to create a new virtual environment to manage your python project.
+- Recommended to create a new virtual environment to manage your python project.
 - Download python packages from `requirements.txt`: `$ pip install -r requirements.txt`.
 - Download NLTK data: `$ python -m nltk.downloader all`.
 - Download SpaCy **`en_core_web_md`** model: `$ python -m spacy download en_core_web_md`.
-- Download Stanford NER model
+- Download `stanford-ner-xxxx-xx-xx` zip file Stanford NER model
   1. Download from [the official website](https://nlp.stanford.edu/software/stanford-ner-2017-06-09.zip).
-  2. Place the downloaded `stanford-ner-xxxx-xx-xx` folder the project root path.
+  2. Unzip and place the `stanford-ner-xxxx-xx-xx` folder the project root path.
 The name of folder should also be **`stanford-ner/`**.

 ## Configuration
   1. First, copy `config-sample.json` and rename it to `config.json` in the same directory.
 Remember to fill the keys in `config.json`.